BenoitLeguay/blog/_posts/2021-03-10-GANs-Training-Pokemon.md

 Not much to say here, it does not differ from the **DCGANs** one.

 Concerning the loss, our generator wants to maximize the critic output, therefore we minimize the negative  average of the critic score among fake samples.
+The $$x$$ associated term disappears since is not directly optimizing with respect to the real data.

 $$L_G= - E_z[C(G(z))]$$